AsterisMono/asterismono/README.md

 ### Hi there 👋

-I'm AsterisMono, and I build fun stuff🤣
+I'm AsterisMono, and I create things for a profound purpose that I don't yet fully comprehend.

 **Perfection.**